jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 pseudointellectual claptrap of white supremacist arguments and the predjudices of you've seen a bigoted relative exhibit.
 Yet the difference between an avowed white supremacist and someone with slight moral failings is less than you might think.
-Let's examine following people, who are angels except for one fatal flaw:
+Let's examine some situations involving following normal people, who might be angels normally, except...

 * An extremely competent police chief of a major city has a problem with a handful of his officers.
 They've been cited a number of times for